jaisonsantos/state-tax-wizard-44/docs/backlog/02_auth_and_tenant.md

 - ✅ All `/api/v1/**` endpoints require bearer tokens and verify store access against both JWT claims and persisted relationships.
 - ✅ JWT payload encodes `sub`, `exp`, and `stores` scopes with configurable TTL.
+- ✅ Session tokens are persisted in `session_tokens`, `/api/auth/logout` revokes
+  active sessions, and the frontend header exposes a logout affordance tied to the new endpoint.

 ## Acceptance Criteria
 1. **Secure JWTs**: Tokens include `sub`, `exp`, and `stores` claim (array of